 According to G.K.
 Chesterton, “It might reasonably be maintained that the true object of all human life is play.
 Earth is a task garden; heaven is a playground” (From the essay Oxford from Without).

 What stands out most to me in Chesterton’s thought is the word true.
 I think that while earthly life consists of toil and repeated work, God planted the seeds for true life to flourish in our earthly lives and hopefully culminating in the heavenly playground if we achieve sainthood.
 Let me explain.

 The opening chapter in Genesis charts out the creation of the world by God.
 Creation occurred in six days [periods of time] and God rested on the seventh day.
 Why does God need rest?
 Is he not outside of time and space—thus He would never tire?
 The real purpose of the institution of the Sabbath rest on Sunday is because God knows that humanity needs time for rest and recreation!
 True joy and creativity oftentimes comes from our resting and recreational activities.
 Last summer I read a biography about St. John Paul II and it talked at length about the saint’s love of skiing.
-This playful activity was a unique way for the late pope to encounter God and to be recharged to continue his papal duties.
+The late pope encountered God and recharged himself to continue his papal duties through this playful activity.

-While work and toil certainly has its place in our earthly lives—and even is a means to holiness—we should not forget the importance of play as a means to holiness as well.
-As a person who tends to be more on the serious side, Chesterton’s words are a shot of theological medicine that thaw my impatient heart.
+Work and toil certainly has its place in our earthly lives.
+It can even serve as a means to holiness.
+Yet, we should not forget the importance of play as a means to holiness.
+Chesterton’s words are like a theological medicine that thaws my impatient heart, especially since I tend to be more serious.
 This week my challenge to myself is to look for God’s creative Holy Spirit in playing with my young children!